VinceStaL/premium_calc/README.md

 This application calculates health insurance premiums based on various factors such as product type, state, scale code, payment frequency, and more.

+API documentation is available via Swagger UI at http://localhost:3000/api-docs when the server is running.

 ## Project Structure

 - **api/**: Backend API built with Node.js and Express